s-marley/CarLights/README.md

 ## YouTube Video

 ## Warning
-This is to be used for experimental and education purposes only.
+This project is to be used for experimental and education purposes only.
 Using this setup on a road-going vehicle is not a good idea, as the reliability and brightness do not meet minimum legal standards.